 Creating Backup and Restore Tasks

-To back up or restore your data, you need to create the respective task.
-To create a task, follow these steps:
+To back up or restore your drive or partition image, you need to create the respective task.
+To make a new task with Disaster Recovery, please follow these steps:

-Each task has a unique Name and a type, Backup or Restore.
+Each task has a unique Name and a task type, Backup or Restore.

 Backup tasks are defined by two parameters:

 What to Back up defines a set of data that will be backed up.
 This folder accepts any object from My Computer.

 Where to Back up defines places where to store backups.
 This folder accepts only containers (folders) from My Computer.

 To select backup destination, click on My Computer and select root$.
 Then go to the folder named mnt.
 You see all your connected partitions named sd*n where asterisk is a letter marking physical device sign and n is a number of partition located on it, e.g. sda1, sdb0, sdb1 etc. The letter after “sd” is a mark of placement signing that partition is physically located on one of connected drives.
 Just select a folder on any partition you plan to use.

 If you want to select a particular physical device for placing backup or restoration data, open a command terminal using cmd and enter a command line: